As far as omens go, it doesn’t get much worse than this.

 “Daddy,” Abby said.
 “Who are the Jets playing?”

 And just like that, the dream died.

 So: is it too much to ask for, to want to watch one game my children?
-To want a little bro time with my women?

 The Yankees-Rangers game last Saturday was a little more successful, but I have a feeling it had more to do with the huge plate of chili cheese nachos I served up than the lights-out pitching performance by CJ Wilson.
 They asked some questions (What’s a foul ball?
 Which uniforms do you like better, Daddy?).
 They ate, they watched.
 At least until the fourth inning, when the nachos ran out and I was alone again.
 Hey, it’s a start.

 We were lucky enough to have a stash of Phoebe’s chili in the freezer, which made this a 15-minute meal.
 If you don’t find yourself in this fortunate position, you can replace the chili with a can of refried or black beans.

 Add a bag of tortilla chips to a baking dish.
 Top with a generous sprinkling of warmed chili, shredded cheddar or jack, some fresh jalapeno slices (or the canned kind) and broil until cheese is bubbly and golden, about five minutes.
 Remove from oven and top with fresh tomatoes, cilantro, more jalapenos.
 Serve with avocado, sour cream, and salsa.